Tax burden on wages in rich countries rose again in 2013: OECD

 OECD statistician Maurice Nettley said the absence of direct correlation was probably due to the fact economies in the group differed so much and many other factors were at play.

-Real wages before tax fell in a number of OECD members, most notably Greece, where they fell 6.7 percent, as the country still struggles to recover from an economic crisis that led to two European Union bailouts.

-Better off and poorer earners saw their tax burden increase last year but since 2007 low paid workers with children have seen their burden drop relative to average and higher earners, the OECD said, thanks to targeted government support such as tax credits for the least well off.
+However, the tax burden has fallen on one group - since 2007 low paid workers with children have seen their burden drop relative to average and higher earners, the OECD said in its annual “Taxing Wages” survey.